blahajjessie/13s-wiki/usage/index.md

 1. TOC
 {:toc}

+## About UNIX and the command line
+Before the desktop, there was the terminal.
+Before the terminal, there was the [teleprinter](https://en.wikipedia.org/wiki/Teleprinter).
+Even modern computers have some remnants of the teletype and terminal. (try naming a folder `NUL` on Windows, for example)

+In this class, you will be required to get familiarity with

 ## Required Software
 You will need the following packages for this class (for now) If you know what you're doing, you can install them now.
-If you dont, wait until i finish the guide
+If you don't, wait until I finish the guide

 - `git` (should already be installed)
 - `clang`